 As both the 1:1 and 1:N systems are new and have evolved during program development, there is not yet established evidence of their operational value.
-However, initial results do suggest that they operate with high accuracy and assist in increasing the rate at which travelers are authenticated and pass through security.
+However, initial results do suggest that they operate with high accuracy and assist in increasing the

+Use of FRT has caused concern due to its potential for use in the surveillance of public spaces, the sensitivity of the biometric data required to operate it, and documented patterns of uneven, albeit improving, demographic performance.
+However, these risks are significantly mitigated for TSA's current FRT program. rate at which travelers are authenticated and pass through security.
 Given TSA's existing security approach of facilitating screening for trusted travelers, adding FRT appears to improve the reliability and speed of the program.
 The 1:N program is potentially more convenient for travelers because they are not required to present an identity document; in part because of that, identity determination may be accomplished more quickly compared to manual procedures or using 1:1 FRT.
 But those advantages are difficult to measure and would need to be weighed against privacy and civil liberties concerns we have discussed.